Women led uprisings: Iran

-For decades, Iranian women struggled with basic human rights and oppression due to traditional religious affiliations and political attributes.
-Their Islamic beliefs regarding gender equality concealed by higher power authorities and the domination of man towards Iranian women.
-In 1979, in the course of the so-called Islamic Revolution to oust the Shah of Iran, women gathered and protested on the streets but the changes they had called for never came into being, instead a totalitarian state came into being called the Islamic Republic of Iran.
-It wasn't until 1990s where the impact of the Islamic Revolution became clearer as intolerant of women.
-This is when young women and activists started pushing against the Islamic ideologies, for instance, the processes of getting a divorce or wearing clothes that were considered "revealing" by the authoritarian rule.
+For decades, Iranian women have struggled with basic human rights and systemic oppression rooted in traditional religious and political structures.
+Islamic beliefs on gender equality were shaped and enforced by higher authorities, exerting male domination over Iranian women.
+In 1979, during the so-called Islamic Revolution that overthrew the Shah of Iran, women gathered in the streets to protest.
+However, the changes they called for never materialized.
+Instead, a totalitarian state—the Islamic Republic of Iran—came into being.
+It wasn't until the 1990s that the full impact of the Islamic regime's oppression of women became clear.
+During this period, young women and activists began pushing back against Islamic ideologies, challenging, for example, restrictive divorce laws and dress codes deemed “revealing” by the authoritarian regime.

-Significant changes in basic human rights and the oppression of Iranian women has been continuing since 1990s and it has been progressing notably until today with Gen Z Iranians having access to the world online.
-In 2022 the "first feminist revolution" began with the murder by state forces of 22 year old Kurdish-Iranian Mahsa Amini, sometimes now called the Mahsa Amini protests.
-The call for "Women, Life, Freedom" as become their signature chant and continues today, with heavy costs in lives of children, youths, adults and pensioners, in the cities and in the more mountainous, especially the Kurdish regions of Iran.
-The September 2022 protests have seen some shifts in sanctions from the United Kingdom, Canada and USA.
-However the struggle in Iran call for much further steps in Sanctions against Iran against a violent and oppressive regime that will neither allow women to enter football stadiums, nor walk without a headscarf and loose clothing in public.
+Significant restrictions on basic human rights and the oppression of Iranian women have continued since the 1990s, intensifying over time and becoming especially visible today as Gen Z Iranians gain greater access to the world online.
+In 2022, what's called the “first feminist revolution” began following the killing of 22-year-old Kurdish-Iranian woman Mahsa Amini by state forces, events that are widely referred to as the Mahsa Amini protests.
+"Women, Life, Freedom" became the movement’s defining chant and continues to resonate today, at immense cost: the loss of children, youth, adults, and pensioners across Iran’s cities and rural regions, particularly in the mountainous Kurdish areas.
+The September 2022 protests prompted some shifts in sanctions by the United Kingdom, Canada, and the United States.
+However, the struggle in Iran calls for far more robust international action against a violent and oppressive regime—one that continues to bar women from entering football stadiums and from appearing in public without a headscarf and loose clothing.